crhunt/rai_workspace/README.md

 - **dbname**: Name for the database.
 - **sequential**: If true, each .rel file will be installed sequentially in the order that it appears in the project config.
 If false, all .rel files will be joined as a single program and installed in a single transaction.

+## Other helper functions
+### Load data from a single file

+This is not yet exposed in deploy.jl.
 ### Query a scenario

 You must provide names for the relations to query (as symbols) and the project name.